diffpy/diffpy.srfit/README.rst

 diffpy.srfit
 ============

-Configurable code for solving atomic structures.
+Generalized code base for modeling problems.

 The diffpy.srfit package provides the framework for building a global optimizer on the fly from components such as function calculators (that calculate